ultralytics/ultralytics/docs/guides/model-deployment-options.md

 ## Comparative Analysis of YOLOv8 Deployment Options

 The following table provides a snapshot of the various deployment options available for YOLOv8 models, helping you to assess which may best fit your project needs based on several critical criteria.
+For an in-depth look at each deployment option's format, please see the [Ultralytics documentation page on export formats](https://docs.ultralytics.com/modes/export/#export-formats).

 | Deployment Option | Performance Benchmarks | Compatibility and Integration | Community Support and Ecosystem | Case Studies | Maintenance and Updates | Security Considerations | Hardware Acceleration |
 |--------------------|------------------------|-------------------------------|--------------------------------|--------------|------------------------|-------------------------|-----------------------|